ember-learn/cli-guides/guides/writing-addons/addon-blueprints.md

 #### addPackageToProject

 Installs an npm package or dependency into the client application

-#### addBowerPackageToProject

-Installs a Bower package or dependency into the client application.
-Bower is a package manager that is [no longer recommended for new projects](https://bower.io/), but you may find this hook used in older addons.

 Each of the hooks returns a promise, so they can all be chained with `.then()`.
 The following is an example of each of these: